Amelia Adamo

 Amelia Adamo (born 24 February 1947) is a Swedish journalist.
 She established several women's magazines and worked as an editor-in-chief.

 Biography

 She was born in Rome, Italy, and went to Sweden soon after her birth.
 She received a degree in social sciences.
 She has worked on magazines such as Svensk Damtidning, Husmodern and VeckoRevyn.
 She was the editor-in-chief of the latter.
 Adamo started the magazines Amelia (1995), Tara (2000) and M-magasin (2006).

-Adamo has married third times.
-She first married Lars Ericsson who was the summer editor-in-chief at Svensk Dagtidning.
+Adamo has married three times.
+She first married Lars Ericsson who was the summer editor-in-chief at Svensk Damtidning.
 They had two sons, and Ericsson died of cancer.
 Her second husband was Thorbjörn Larsson, former chief editor of Aftonbladet.
 Her third husband is an Italian.

+Adamo is the grand prize recipient of the Swedish Magazine Publishers Association in 2011.